 In some circumstances, TMDLs have been adopted by the Water Board in the past but the approvals from U.S. EPA are pending.
 In these cases, the waterbody remained in Category 5.

-See Figure 4, below, for examples of how Integrated Report Categories are determined based on the results of beneficial use support ratings.
+See Figure 2-3 below for examples of how Integrated Report Categories are determined based on the results of beneficial use support ratings.
 See also Appendix D.

-Figure 42: Examples of Integrated Report Condition Category Determination
+Figure 2-3: Examples of Integrated Report Condition Category Determination